shamithoysal/IRIS-Labs-HW-Recs-Submission/README.md

 - `iomem_valid` = 1
 - `iomem_wstrb` = `0xF` (all byte enables active, indicating a full 32‑bit write)
 - `iomem_wdata` = `0x00000004` (value written to the register)
-- `iomem_ready` is asserted (not shown in this capture, but the transaction completes in a single cycle)

 ![image.png](/docs/image%208.png)